oasis-open/cti-stix-elevator/docs/warnings.rst

-OSError *[message]*                                                                                             210     error silent option is not compatible with a policy                                                                   211     warn Created Marking Structure for *[id]*                                                                            212     warn custom_property_prefix is provided, but the mssing policy is not 'use-custom-properies'.
+OSError *[message]*                                                                                             210     error silent option is not compatible with a policy                                                                   211     warn Created Marking Structure for *[id]*                                                                            212     warn custom_property_prefix is provided, but the missing policy is not 'use-custom-properies'.
 It will be ignored.
 213     warn
 =============================================================================================================== ====    =====